exAspArk/batch-loader/README.md

 end
 ```

 For batches where the value is some kind of collection, such as an Array or Hash, `loader` also supports being called with a block, which yields the _current_ value, and returns the _next_ value.
-This is extremely useful for 1:Many relationships:
+This is extremely useful for 1:Many (`has_many`) relationships:

 ```ruby
 BatchLoader.for(user.id).batch(default_value: []) do |user_ids, loader|